kimjune01/kimjune01.github.io/_posts/2021/2021-07-07-remote-work-through-a-portal.md

 |:--:|
 | *A typical zoom meeting* |

 A natural response to losing the ability to physically be together is to just teleconference.
 A zoom meeting is kind of like being together, where each participant can give their thoughts and receive feedback.
-There are several problems that arise:
+But there's some things that make it quite not like a real get-together:

 - Should I schedule meetings?
 How long does it take to schedule that meeting?
 Is this a meeting that could have been an email?
 - Is this person paying attention to what I'm saying?
 I see that their eyes are pointing forward, but if I could be watching Youtube during the last presentation, this person could be too, for all I know!
 - If it's a meeting, should I prepare an agenda and take some notes?
 I don't wanna waste anybody's time.
 - I have a quick question, but I expect a back-and-forth.
 If I message them, should I expect a response right away?
+- Did they hear what I just said?
+Should I expect them to acknowledge my point by repeating it?

+Is there was a way to keep communications open, such that the scheduling and connectivity dance be avoided?

 A wise man *(Lachlan heasman)* once told me that the best way to do remote work is to simulate the collocation.
 Like a portal through space, as much signal from the remote desk should be tunneled through to the on-site desk.
 This is especially important if there are some people working onsite and some remote.
 The remote worker gets left out of casual work conversation.